 This course provides you with the opportunity to expand your knowledge of common medical retina conditions such as macular degeneration, diabetic retinopathy and other vascular/retinal disorders.

 The course addresses the diagnosis, referral and management of these conditions and uses a blended learning approach.
-There will be a series of online lectures available prior to you attending three full days with us at City, taught by leading clinical experts in the field.
-The three days at City are mandatory.
+There will be a series of online lectures available prior to you attending two full online workshop days with us at City, taught by leading clinical experts in the field.
+Please note the assessment for this course is face-to-face at our Northampton Square campus.

 Who is it for?